kylerisse/paas-mesos-playbook/README.md

 ## Playbook for creating a Mesos, Marathon, Docker and Weave PaaS using Ansible

-This is a playbook which I use for deploying clusters utilizing the following technologies:
+This is a playbook will deploy clusters utilizing the following technologies:

-- Oracle Java 8 for Zookeeper and Marathon
+- Oracle Java 8 for Mesos and Zookeeper
-- Apache Mesos w/ Zookeeper for Cluster Scheduling
+- Apache Mesos for task scheduling
+- Docker for common container platform
-- Mesosphere Marathon for long running task and Docker support
+- Marathon for long running service orchestration
-- Docker for containers
+- Chronos for time and dependency based task scheduling
-- Weave for multi-host Docker networking and DNS resolution
+- Weave for overlay networking, IPAM, and DNS

 This playbook supports 1..N Mesos Master nodes and 1..N Mesos slave based nodes.

 ### Additional Documentation

+My attempted revamp of a project first created by Jeremy Unruh.
+The idea is to keep the core Mesos, Marathon, Chronos, Docker, Weave, and Zookeeper intact.

-See the blog entry and series related to this playbook at: [Eating my own Dog Food: Building a PaaS](http://jbu.io/2016/04/05/eating-my-own-dog-food-building-a-paas/)
+See his blog entry and series related to this playbook at: [Eating my own Dog Food: Building a PaaS](http://jbu.io/2016/04/05/eating-my-own-dog-food-building-a-paas/)

 ## Using this playbook with Vagrant

-Out of the box after cloning this repo a simple ```vagrant up``` will create a single Master and 2 Slave cluster.
+Out of the box after cloning this repo a simple ```vagrant up``` will create a 3 Master and 3 Slave cluster.
 This cluster will create a weave network for docker to docker multi-host networking with a DNS name of *.mycompany.local.

-#### To customize the number of slaves and attribution
+#### To customize the number of agents and attribution

-1. Modify the ```vagrant``` file to reflect the desired number of slave nodes and any slave attribution.
-This file contains comments and examples to get you started
-2. Modify the ```VagrantFile``` and change the ```num_slaves``` value to be the number of slaves you created in the vagrant file.
-3. Add any custom options in the ```masters.yml``` and ```slaves.yml``` .
-4. Run ```vagrant up```
+1. Run ```vagrant up```

+## Using this playbook with Ansible Tower

+Branches:

+1. ```vagrant``` - unstable local dev branch, don't expect functionality
+2. ```dev``` - stable in vagrant, used to auto deploy via tower to dev environments
+3. ```master``` - stable, used to auto deploy via tower to production environments